jessebl/installscripts/README.md

 This script set up configurations for the following programs:
 * [terminator](https://en.wikipedia.org/wiki/Terminator_(terminal_emulator))

+###installscript.sh
+This script installs a handful of favorite programs.
+For brevity's sake, look at the `apt install` line of the script to see and modify the programs to be installed.
+Some repositories are also added for software installation.

+**you must run it as root**: `sudo ./nautilus-to-nemo.sh`

 ###nautilus-to-nemo.sh
 This script replaces Nautilus (Ubuntu's default file manager) with Nemo (which is more feature-filled, if not to a KDE-like degree).
 Nemo will be installed and set as the default file manager.